xk1234/tp/docs/UserGuide.md

 Format: `rmtag TAG [TAG]…`

-<div class="alert alert-warning">:exclamation: **Caution:** Ensure you filter to the correct group of contacts before using the command, or it may remove tags to contacts unintentionally.</div>
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:** Ensure you filter to the correct group of contacts before using the command, or it may remove tags to contacts unintentionally.</div>

-<div class="alert alert-primary">:bulb: **Tip:** You can use this command to manage transient tags that no longer applies to all contacts at the same time. e.g. An event that ended.</div>
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** You can use this command to manage transient tags that no longer applies to multiple contacts at the same time. e.g. An event that ended.</div>

 * Display **at least one contact on the list** before running the command.
 * `TAG` is a word of **digits or letters (both uppercase and lowercase)**. e.g. `customer1`